TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-blob-config-static-website.md

 ### **Does Static Website support Azure AD?**

-Currently Static Website doesn't support Azure AD authentication.There is no option to use social IDPs like Google Auth or Facebook using OpenID.
+Currently Static Website doesn't support Azure AD authentication.
+There is no option to use social IDPs like Google Auth or Facebook using OpenID.

 ### **How to use custom domain with Static Website?**